 The Galaxy S10e, Galaxy S10, Galaxy S10+, and Galaxy S10 5G are Samsung’s Galaxy S flagships.
 If you’re in the hunt for a new smartphone, these Galaxy S10 models should be at or near the top of your list.
 All of them are very capable devices.

-Samsung’s also cooked up another flagship for 2019.
-The company recently confirmed the Galaxy Note 10 and the new, big-screen flagship comes in three formats: Galaxy Note 10, Galaxy Note 10+, and Galaxy Note 10+ 5G.
+Samsung’s also released another 2019 flagship.
+The company’s Galaxy Note 10 series is on shelves and the big-screen flagship comes in three formats: Galaxy Note 10, Galaxy Note 10+, and Galaxy Note 10+ 5G.

-If you’re planning to buy a new phone in 2019, make sure you dig into the Galaxy Note 10.
+If you’re planning to buy a new phone in 2019, make sure look into the Galaxy Note 10.
 It might be the best option for you and your needs.

 If the current crop of devices fails to catch your eye or you’re simply not in a rush to buy a new device, you should think about waiting for next year’s Galaxy S11 flagship.